-&lt;sup>10The website appears not to be used by listeners, as exemplified by the fact that Google Trends does not rate the website on the vast majority of days in the period of interest.
+11 The website appears not to be used by listeners, as exemplified by the fact that Google Trends does not rate the website on the vast majority of days in the period of interest.

-&lt;sup>11Given that some radios uploaded a host of content, I randomly choose up to 578 shows from the radios that uploaded more than that.
+$^{^{12}}$ Given that some radios uploaded a host of content, I randomly choose up to 578 shows from the radios that uploaded more than that.

-&lt;sup>12The transcription and translation of audio files naturally reduced the resulting transcripts' quality.
+13 The transcription and translation of audio files naturally reduced the resulting transcripts' quality.
 Although the process retains words used, it often does not retain sentence structures.
 For this reason, I decided against using topic models that take into account context and sentences.